 [hadoop@172 presto]$ vim etc/config.properties http-server.http.port=$port discovery.uri=http://$host:$port

 Here, $host is your host address, and $port is your port number.
-Then, switch to the presto-client folder and connect to Hive using Presto:
+Then, switch to the presto-client folder and connect to Hive through Presto:

 Here, --catalog indicates the type of database to be manipulated, and --schema the database name (the default database "default" is entered here).
-For more information about the parameters, run the
+For more information on the parameters, run the

 presto –h command or see the official documentation.